inex/ixp-manager-docs-md/docs/dev/ci.md

 ## Test Database Notes

 1. The *SUPERADMIN* username / password is one-way hashed using bcrypt.
-If you want to log into the frontend of the test databse, these details are: `travis` / `travisci`.
+If you want to log into the frontend of the test database, these details are: `travis` / `travisci`.
 2. There are two test *CUSTADMIN* accounts which can be accessed using username / password: `hecustadmin` / `travisci` and `imcustadmin` / `travisci`.
 3. There are two test *CUSTUSER* accounts which can be accessed using username / password: `hecustuser` / `travisci` and `imcustuser` / `travisci`.